nuxt/image/docs/content/en/custom-provider.md

 category: Guide
 ---

-Although the image module offers multiple internal providers, you my want/need to write your custome provider.
+Although the image module offers multiple internal providers, you may want/need to write your custome provider.
 Image provider have three different parts with specific roles.

 ## Provider Main